-Kai has a knack for being a part of history-in-the-making.
-He is one of few people in history to ride a motorcycle into Cuba, which he accomplished by crewing on the Stahlratte, a 112 year-old 7-sailed 52 meter (170′ foot) schooner, from Isla Mujeres, Mexico to Cienfuegos, near the Bay of Pigs.
+He has a knack for being a part of history-in-the-making.
+He is one of few people in history to ride a motorcycle into Cuba, which he accomplished by crewin on the 1914 Stahlratte 52 meter (170′ foot) schooner, from Isla Mujeres, Mexico to Cienfuegos, near the Bay of Pigs.
 In 2017 he withstood Class-5 Hurricane Irma (the strongest in recorded history), and rallied international communities to support rebuilding homes and family businesses around Havana and Baracoa.
 In Havana he experienced Barack Obama‘s historic visit, The Rolling Stones live, and Fidel Castro’s funeral.
 The same week that D.J.
 Trump won the US Electoral College, he witnessed Nicaragua’s Ortega’n “House of Cards” elections.
 And outside Port Antonio, Jamaica he & a friend chanced upon artist Banksy at play.
 His compass is guided by curiosity, camaraderie, serendipity, and respect.

 Journalism | Media